Full Name: (required)

 100’s of jobs waiting for you!

 Welcome to North Lancs Training Group.
 We are one of the largest training providers in the country and we pride ourselves on the quality of services we provide to our learners and employers.
 We are committed to the continuous improvement of our service and we employ a team of professional people who are constantly undertaking training and development.
 We are dedicated to total learner satisfaction, with the emphasis on individuals and their needs.
 We deliver Intermediate Level 2, Advanced Level 3 and now Higher Level 4 Apprenticeships in a wide variety of occupations - Furniture Occupations, Woodmachining, Business Administration, Customer Service, Information Technology, Catering and Hospitality, Food Manufacturing, General Manufacturing, Warehouse and Storage, Glass Occupations, Carpentry and Joinery, Team Leading and Management and Retail.
 NLTG also offers Traineeships and our popular Study Programme; these are exciting pre-Apprenticeship programmes tailored to suit the needs of young people.
 They were introduced in 2013 and aim to help young people who are not yet ready, or able, to directly enter employment or an Apprenticeship.

-“We have around 3,000 people on NVQ courses and 80 to 90 training officers, as well as experts in computer skills, customer services and 20 full-time teachers working for us.
+“We have around 3,000 people on NVQ courses and over 100 tutors, as well as experts in computer skills, customer services and 20 full-time teachers working for us.
 We have a fantastic team of people.
 They have dedication to their job and believe in what they’re doing.
 It’s a delight to be involved in the development of people’s careers.”

 NLTG was founded in 1969